 What’s more, being a vitamin A derivative, retinol can help to stimulate the production of collagen and elastin which can help to both treat and prevent wrinkles.

 Once you hit your 40s, your cell turnover rate is twice as slow as it was in your 20s., which means that you’re more likely to wrinkle, and scar.
 That said, you need all the help you can get.
-Luckily, there is an ingredient that can help to hydrate and protect your skin in your 40s.
+Luckily, there is an ingredient that can help you hydrate and protect your skin in your 40s.

 Ceramides are essential for your skin’s health as they help to improve both hydration and the overall texture.
 They’re molecules that help to hold the skin cells together as well as keep in moisture.
-Unfortunately, as part of aging, the skin becomes less effective at producing and you’re left with dry and wrinkled skin.
+Unfortunately, as part of aging, the skin becomes less effective at producing, and you’re left with dry and wrinkled skin.
 That said, making sure that your skincare products include ceramides can help prevent this.

 Your 50s and beyond

 In your 50s and the years that follow, your skin cell turnover rate, collagen levels, antioxidant activity, hydration are at an all-time low.
-That said, it’s important to include effective ingredients that can help to address these issues, all while protecting your skin for the years to come.
+That said, it’s important to include effective ingredients that can help address these issues, all while protecting your skin for years to come.

 1. Hyaluronic Acid